How we set your rent and service charges

 My rent / service charge has changed what do I need to do?

-If you receive Housing Benefit payments and these are sent direct to Coastal, we’ll inform Housing Benefit of the new rent amount.
-However, you need to check that the amount shown on your Housing Benefit letter matches the new rent in your personalised rent letter.
+• If you receive Housing Benefit payments and these are sent directly to Beacon Cymru, we’ll inform Housing Benefit of the new rent amount.
+However, you need to check the rent amount in your Housing Benefit letter matches the new rent in your Beacon Cymru letter, so please keep this letter safe.
 If these are different, please call us.
-If you receive your Housing Benefit direct, you’ll need to inform them that your rent is changing.

-If you pay your rent another way, then from 1st April 2023 you’ll need to pay the new amount shown in your personal rent letter.
+• If you pay your rent another way, then from 1st April 2025 you’ll need to pay the new amount shown in your personal rent letter.

 I can’t afford to pay my rent / service charges – what can I do?